Recovery And Investigation Underway In Deadly Aircraft Collision Over DC

 Personal items found in the Potomac turned over to FBI

-A riverkeeper who routinely patrols the Potomac for the environmental group Waterkeeper Alliance got permission Thursday to take his motorboat to the Woodrow Wilson Memorial Bridge, about two miles (3.2 kilometers) down from the crash site.
+A riverkeeper who routinely patrols the for the environmental group Potomac Riverkeeper Network got permission Thursday to take his motorboat to the Woodrow Wilson Memorial Bridge, about 2 miles (3.2 kilometers) down from the crash site.

 Dean Naujoks said he found that floating debris from the passenger plane had been pushed by the wind and current into a pair of shallow coves along the Maryland shore.